Updated December 2022

 The PRP helps us think through our ideas in the context of what we want to say and what our audience might need/want to hear.

 Using the PRP is easy.
 I often sketch the table out on a whiteboard or piece of paper and complete the organizer by hand.
 This slows down my brain just enough to think a little more carefully about what I want to include.
+And there's the old 'constraints promoting creativity' thing where a limited amount of space forces my brain to focus more keenly.

 After completing the top portion, I work across from the POSITION to the rationale.
 For each reason "why", I add examples or evidence to strengthen each point, often referring to the GOALS to make sure I'm serving the stated purpose.